bermejo4/Secure_IoT_Medical_Infrastructure/Documentation/Paper.md

 ![Pico as a web server](/Documentation/Images/Pico_as_web_server.png) **Figure 2.** *Pico as server diagram*

 ## 3.2.
-The device as a Client:
+Data Collector Mode:
 Once the data is configured the device starts to operate in work mode or also if the slide button is in work mode state.

+To have an idea of how this mode works a diagram of it is presented in Figure 6 and is explained along this section.

-It takes the parameter that needs to establish the TCP connection with the server (IP address and port 9998; and the Wi-Fi network and password as network gateway), collects the data from its sensors, formats it in a JSON, encrypts it using AES and then sends the encrypted data through the connection established.
+The device takes the parameter that needs to establish the TCP connection with the server (IP address and port 9998; and the Wi-Fi network and password as network gateway), collects the data from its sensors, formats it in a JSON, encrypts it using AES and then sends the encrypted data through the connection established.
 Next, it starts again the loop since the part of collecting sensor data and so on as Figure 3 shows.

 ![Intern process](/Documentation/Images/pico_intern_process.png)
 **Figure 3.** *Pico intern process diagram*

-Then the data travel secure, by the encryption, through a network, that can be a local network or the Internet, until arriving at the destination, a server listens in the 9998 port.
+Then the data travel secure, by the encryption, through a network, that can be a local network or the Internet, until arriving at the destination, a server listens in the 9998 port (figure 6).

+Figure 6 describes the whole process of collector mode presented along this section.

 The server can be explained in three parts: proxy server, internal server and MQTT broker.
 The proxy server listens in the 9998 port, when a connection arrives it manages the connection, deploys an internal server listens in a specific port (random free port), establishes a TCP connection with that port, and bypass all the traffic that arrives from the initial connection to the TCP connection that connects with the internal server.
 If it receives another connection in port 9998, the same process is repeated, and so on but changing the port of the internal server.
 When the data is received by the internal server deployed it has the following tasks:

 - Authentication: When data flow arrives at the server, it is ciphered and is unreadable, so the internal server must identify to whom it belongs to load the respective key.
 For that, it has a file with all the keys for each device, and it tries to decrypt the message with each one, when it finds something that it expects with a determined format, it assumes that it has identified the user, so it loads the key and the initialization vector.
 This process only occurs once, then the key will be associated with the connection.